 Configuration Parameters

-The component uses configuration parameters which can be found in the [GateD] section of the integrated configuration file of Dr.Web for UNIX Mail Servers.
+The component uses configuration parameters specified in the [GateD] section of the unified configuration file of Dr.Web Mail Security Suite.

 The section contains the following parameters: